wp-plugins/search-and-replace/readme.txt

 A simple search for find strings in your database and replace the string.

 == Description ==
 A simple search for find strings in your database and replace the string.
 You can search in ID, post-content, GUID, titel, excerpt, meta-data, comments, comment-author, comment-e-mail, comment-url, tags/categories and categories-description.
-It is possible to replace the user-ID in all tables and the user-login for more security in the WordPress-Application ( [more Informations](http://wordpress-buch.bueltge.de/wordpress-sicherer-machen/30/ "about Security in WordPress") ).
+It is possible to replace the user-ID in all tables and the user-login.

-"Search and Replace" Originalplugin ist von [Mark Cunningham](http://thedeadone.net/ "Mark Cunningham") and was advanced (comments and comment-author) by [Gonahkar](http://www.gonahkar.com/ "Gonahkar").
+"Search and Replace" original plugin is by [Mark Cunningham](http://thedeadone.net/ "Mark Cunningham") and was advanced (comments and comment-author) by [Gonahkar](http://www.gonahkar.com/ "Gonahkar").
 Much more enhanced and maintained by [Frank Bültge](http://bueltge.de) and current version is also maintained by Ron Guerin <ron@vnetworx.net>.

 == Installation ==
 = Requirements =